- Bavarian attire

 Are Credit and Debit Cards Accepted?

-Credit cards and debit cards are welcome in the venues, and can be used to access ATM machines through out the downtown area.
+Credit cards and debit cards are welcome in the venues and can be used to access ATM machines through out the downtown area.
 The ATMs locations can be found at on our map inside the Official Guide, or on-line here.
 Most of the food booths don’t have internet access during the festival and prefer cash.
-You are most welcome to get extra cash while in the venues, or you may find the cash machines at any of the 3 great Banks in town; Columbia Bank, US Bank, or Wells Fargo.
+You are most welcome to get extra cash while in the venues, or you may find the cash machines at any of the 2 great Banks in town; Columbia Bank or US Bank.

 Is Oktoberfest Dog Friendly?

 Pets are certainly welcome at Oktoberfest.
 Pets are allowed on leash.
 However, they are not permitted in the Veunes.
-The loud music and very tight crowds, particularly on Friday and Saturday nights would be torture for a poor animal.
-Kindergarten, Car Show, Downtown, Bandstand area – sure!
-If crowds make your furry friend nervous – I suggest Friday Mornings!
+The loud music and very tight crowds, particularly on Friday and Saturday nights would be torture for an animal.
+Kindergarten, Car Show, Downtown, Bandstand area’s are dog friendly.
+If crowds make your furry friend nervous – we suggest Friday mornings.